buffup/Documentation/Web/README.md

     ...
 ```

-### Integration
+## **Using the SDK**

-Once our BuffUp SDK loaded, you can initialize into any media player with call the following function.
+Once the SDK is loaded, you can initialize it on any media player by using the following method:

 ```javascript
     BuffVideo({